Tech-Amol5278/ImageForgeryLocalization/README.md

 # ImageForgeryLocalization
 This project focuses on detecting and localizing image forgeries using a deep learning approach.
 It leverages a CNN-based U-Net architecture to generate heatmaps that highlight manipulated regions in an image.
 The repository includes the full training workflow and a prototype for real-time inference.

+## Access to Code & Data

+The main code and data for this project are stored in a **private repository**.

+If you require access, please contact [your email or GitHub username] for collaboration access.